Robert Brozin: Nando's

-Brozin met his future partner, portuguese-born Fernando Duarte, who was Teltron's technical manager.
+Brozin met his future partner, Portuguese-born Fernando Duarte, who was Teltron's technical manager.
 Duarte took Brozin for lunch at a Portuguese takeaway restaurant called Chickenland in Rosettenville.
-The restaurant served Portuguese dishes such fried fish to boiled eggs but it was the flame-grilled chicken and its peri-peri sauce attracted Brozin to the restaurant's concept.
+The restaurant served Portuguese dishes but it was the flame-grilled chicken and its peri-peri sauce attracted Brozin to the restaurant's concept.
 Peri-peri chicken was only on the menu in South Africa at small Portuguese family owned businesses and in Mozambique and Angola.
 In 1987, they purchased a 67% share of the business before buying it outright in 1990 and then rebranded it as Nando's.
 Brozin initially funded the investment, money from family and friends, while Duarte ran the business, but he soon joined the restaurant full-time.
 In 1990, they had three restaurants in South Africa and one in Portugal.
 Dick Enthoven and his family acquired a 30% stake in Nando's, investing R1,000,000 and the business model would expand, especially in the UK as Capricorn Ventures International in 1992.
 Nando's would be listed on the JSE in 1997 but delisted in 2003 when the company adopted a franchise model.
 In 2009, he stepped down managing and brought in professional management.

 In order to grow the chicken business in the home market, dominated in South Africa by KFC, they decided to use 30-second TV advertisements by a new ad agency HuntLascaris (TBWA Africa).

 Brozin remained CEO of Nando’s until 2010 when he stepped down so professional managers could manage the company's growth and David Niven, head of the American and European Nando’s division, took over.